 In the short term, the Group has set a target in FY2023 to reduce its Scope 1 and 2 emissions by 30% by FY2030, using FY2023 as the baseline year.
+The Group will continue to monitor its GHG emissions and take various measures to reduce its emissions.
 The Group also endeavours to transition to electricity derived from 100% generated and purchased renewable energy by FY2040.
-Further commitments will be made regarding long-term and Scope 3 emissions in the future.
-19
+The Group will continue to evaluate and, where appropriate, make further commitments regarding long-term and Scope 3 emissions.